Light-harvesting with guide-slide superabsorbing condensed-matter nanostructures

-\textit{Summary} -- We have proposed a set of robust intuitive requirements for guide-slide superabsorption.
-We have shown that a combination of frequency-selective photonic band-gap suppression and reinitialisation results in a superabsorbing steady-state, characterised by a superlinear scaling of optical absorption and net power conversion with increasing system size.
+\textit{Summary} -- We have proposed a set of intuitive requirements for guide-slide superabsorption.
+We have shown that frequency-selective passive reinitialisation via photonic band-gap suppression and, if required, additional active reinitialisation results in a superabsorbing steady-state, characterised by a superlinear scaling of optical absorption and net power conversion with increasing system size.
 Inspired by photosynthetic structures, we have presented an example ring-system exhibiting this effect.
 Our proposed setup not only remains viable in the presence of phonons, but even benefits from vibrational relaxation.
 Further, the effect proves remarkably robust to substantial amounts of disorder and realistic imperfections, showing promise for experimental exploration across a number of platforms.
-Importantly, bio-inspired molecular rings, similar to the ones described in Refs.~\cite{OSullivan2011a,Sprafke2011}, could function at room-temperature, offering an exciting perspective for quantum-enhanced light-harvesting and organic photovoltaics.
+Importantly, bio-inspired molecular rings, similar to the ones described in Refs.~\cite{OSullivan2011a,Sprafke2011}, could function at room-temperature, offering an exciting perspective for nanophotonics, quantum-enhanced light-harvesting, and possibly future approaches to organic photovoltaics.

 \acknowledgements

 We thank Dale Scerri for useful discussions.
 W.M.B. acknowledges studentship funding from EPSRC under grant no.~EP/L015110/1.
 E.M.G. thanks the Royal Society of Edinburgh and the Scottish Government for support.